Sidebar: Playing Mad Scientist

 I'd say it's worth the effort!
 Up next, turnouts.
 By necessity, they look rather strange, as there's nothing I can do about the points, but anything is better than nothing, I should think.
 The first two images represent "normal" viewing angles and distances.

-I had some reservations about how turnouts would look, but I'm encouraged by these results, and now I'm pressing forward with the rest of the track.
+I had some reservations about how turnouts would look, but I was encouraged by these results.
+Unfortunately the project ended before I could finish the layout, and now it's all gone.